 Saving time / online efficiency

 If you think you might use several types of social media you should think about using a social media management tool such as Hootsuite.
 This will help you to automatically share a blog post or a tweet or an Instagram back through your other social media outlets.
 There are other social media management tools available, but Hootsuite is user firendly and free for individuals.

 Most social media platforms either have in built time saving tools or apps you can use to help you.
 Did you know that you can schedule tweets or blogs to appear at chosen times, so you can build up a quick reserve of items to automatically post at times when you know you will be busy (marking exams, on holiday etc).
 Twitter has an advanced search which can help you to track down people & conversations.
 You can also create specific lists within Twitter so you can easily see what is being said on a particular topic.

 If you are going to share completed research, you must think about copyright.
 Before you upload a copy of a published paper to your blog, or a platform such as Acdemia.edu make sure you have the legal right to do so.
 If you have published in a journal, you must check the permissions from the publisher using the Sherpa Romeo database and only upload permitted versions of a publication (you may have written a paper, but the copyright may be held by the publisher, not you).
 Similarly, if your research has been funded by an organisation or a company, find out what they are happy for you to share publicly.
 Check the Library’s copyright pages for more information.

 Be sure to familiarise yourself with Edinburgh Napier University policies on Social Media use.
-Including the Social Media Usage Policy, Social media best practice guidelines, and the Information Services guidance on staying safe on social network sites.
+Including the Social Media Usage Policy, Social media best practice guidelines, and help from Marketing and Communications.

 Blogging about your research is increasingly seen as standard practice.
 If you haven’t done it before it can seem a daunting task.
 Look at the blogs of other researchers you know (and ask them for tips), think about what works and just as importantly what doesn’t work.